 DPD Mail is the transport of business mail at home and abroad at a discount rate.

 If it has to go very fast: Express delivery by 12:00 hrs on the next working day.
 Shipping is from monday to friday.

 Predict is our service, with which we tell the recipient on the day of delivery exactly when his parcel comes.
 In live tracking, the time window even updates to up to 30 minutes.

-The recipient pays the shipping fee upon receipt of the consignment (only for recipients entitled to receive).
+The consignee pays the shipping charge upon receipt of the consignment (only for customers entitled to receive ex-works parcels).